igorskyflyer/npm-hook/README.md

 <br>

-🪝 Hooks onto a JavaScript prototype, either extending or changing its behavior or replacing it completely. 👺
+<p align="center">🪝 Hooks onto a JavaScript prototype, either extending or changing its behavior or replacing it completely. 👺</p>

 <br>
 <br>